Experiment Configuration Reference#

 records_per_epoch

 Optional.
 The number of records in the training data set.
-It must be configured if you want to
+This field has been deprecated.

 max_restarts